yunhanwang1105/yunhanwang1105.github.io/_pages/about.md

 ## Bio

-I am a Computer Science graduate (Honours & Cum Laude) from the Delft University of Technology.
+I am a Computer Science graduate (Honours & Cum Laude) from the Delft University of Technology, Netherlands.
 My research interest lies at the intersection of computer vision and human computer interaction.
-I completed my honours research on gaze estimation (2022-2023) under the supervision of Dr. Xucong Zhang in the Computer Vision lab at TU Delft.
+I completed my honours research on gaze estimation (2022-2023) under the supervision of [Dr. Xucong Zhang](https://www.ccmitss.com/zhang) in the Computer Vision lab at TU Delft.

 ## Latest News

 [08.2023] One paper about my honours research is released on arXiv.

-[08.2023] One paper is accepted at ICCV-W 2023.
+[08.2023] One paper is accepted at the [ICCV 2023 Workshop on AI for Creative Video Editing and Understanding](https://cveu.github.io/)

 [07.2023] I will start my Master's study in Machine Learning at the University of Tübingen from Sep.
 2023.
 See you in Tübingen 🇩🇪.